Bhatta6190/Machine-Learning-in-Remote-Sensing/GEE/README.md

 In conclusion, the decreasing temperature trend in lake *Fewa* in contrast to *golbal warming* should be a key motivation for additional research into the underlying reasons, such as the functions of pollution, sedimentation, and shifting hydrological dynamics, in order to better understand and remedy the factiors impacting the thermal attibutes of the lake.

-*Final Comment: Data and trends can be obtained for almost any lake in the world using the provided resources*
+*Final Comment: Data and trends can be obtained for almost any lake in the world using the provided resources.*

 ## License